How to Rebuild in Widowhood (Part 3/3): New Identity & Purpose

 When you can change them and learn the power of also shifting your emotional state, it impacts the actions you take.
 Your entire life can begin to shift.

 These things are possible for anyone.
 But, how?
-Let me share what I've learned from doing it myself.
+Let me share a couple powerful steps.

 You may be terrified to hope again.
 That’s okay.
 Fear will show up—but it doesn’t have to be in charge.
-You can choose to believe that something good is still possible (because it is, friend).
+You can choose to believe that something good is still possible, and that God has abundant goodness for you (because He does, friend).

 Hope is not naïve.
 Hope is holy.

 This willingness and openness is the foundation to all rebuilding.
-Without it, you will continue on your current path.
+Without it, you will continue on a trajectory in grief that will not bring you to God's deep joy, goodness and meaning.

 2) Create a Vision for Your Future

-Take time to get quiet and ask: What do I want to experience in the next chapter of my life?
+Take time to get quiet with God and ask: What do I still long to experience and do ahead in my life?
+(Stay in a creative mode without limiting ideas and possibilities):

 Is it a new mission or purpose?
 A new career path?